How TV Apps Are Changing the Way We Watch TV

 Television has transformed into a new beast in the last decade.
-In addition to the brilliant shows we love, the characters and story lines we’re addicted to, technological developments have given TV an entirely new dimension.
+In addition to the brilliant shows we love, the characters and storylines we’re addicted to, technological developments have given TV an entirely new dimension.
 It’s called Social TV, and the effects are viral.
-Ynon Kreiz, CEO of the Endemol Group1, told a packed crowd at the Digital Life Design (DLD) conference in January 2011: “Everyone says that social television will be big.
+Ynon Kreiz, CEO of the Endemol Group*, told a packed crowd at the Digital Life Design (DLD) conference in January 2011: “Everyone says that social television will be big.
 I think it’s not going to be big — it’s going to be huge.”

 Smartphones and TV Apps